 Remembering Paul Wilson…a courageous man and a wonderful Celt…

-In a strange twist of fate, this week also marks the anniversary of Paul’s death, which occurred three years ago yesterday, on 18 September 2017.
+In a strange twist of fate, this week also marks the anniversary of Paul’s death, which occurred five years ago today on 18 September 2017.

 Paul Wilson was born in Bangalore, Southern India on Thursday, 23 November 1950.
 His Scottish father was a serving RAF officer who had met his Dutch-Portuguese mother whilst stationed on the sub-continent.
 The Wilson family would return to Scotland whilst their baby son was still just one-year-old, settling initially in the shadow of Celtic Park in Dennistoun.
 They would move to suburban Milngavie when Paul was 11, the young Wilson catching the eye whilst at that renowned football academy nearby known as Drumchapel Amateurs.

 Paul would then train with perhaps the greatest reserve side of all time, the Quality Street Gang, with future legends such as Danny McGrain, Kenny Dalglish, David Hay and George Connelly for company.
 He would sign professional forms for Jock Stein in the aftermath of the infamous games in Buenos Aires and Montevideo, in December 1967, just after his 17th birthday.
 As was the custom at that time, Paul was then farmed out to a local junior side as the next stage of his development, in his case with Maryhill.